 In 2013, Brett curated and edited Beyond Transparency: Open Data and the Future of Civic Innovation, an anthology on the potential of open data to reshape the relationship between residents and government.
 Brett was also featured in a chapter of The Silo Effect by Gillian Tett (2015), which discusses Brett’s work with the Chicago Police Department to reduce crime and murder rates.

-In addition to his work with Ekistic Ventures, Brett serves as a Senior Fellow and Special Advisor for Urban Science at the University of Chicago.
+In addition to his work with Ekistic Ventures, Brett is a founder of Ekistic portfolio company CivicScape.
+He also serves as a Senior Fellow and Special Advisor for Urban Science at the University of Chicago.
 He advises governments, universities, and major corporations around the globe on how to use data to better understand urban ecosystems.